 Choose the right activities for your party

 Once you’ve secured your venue and taken care of food you can concentrate on the fun stuff: planning the activities.
 If your party centers around food, music, and mingling you may not need to provide additional entertainment.
 However, games and activities create a more interactive environment and can help break the ice if your team doesn’t know each other well.

 Work with your party task force to define what type of activities your team would enjoy that fit with your theme and reconfirm your budget with your leadership team.
 This TINYPulse post suggests sticking to one or two entertainment options to encourage bonding rather than distracting your team.
-As you decide on activities consider what will feel welcoming, inclusive fun for all of your team members.
+As you choose activities consider what will feel welcoming, inclusive, and fun for all of your team members.